Our Lives Are

 About GMK Opoku

-G.M.K.
-Opoku is a Project Management Expert with over thirty-five years of experience in Project Management and Contract Administration.
-He holds a BSc Civil Engineering and an Executive MBA in Project Management, with strong interest in people, organizations and their development.
+GMK Opoku is a Project Management Expert with over thirty-five years of experience in Project Management and Contract Administration.
+He holds a BSc Civil Engineering and an Executive MBA (Project Management).
+He has strong interest in people, organizations and their development.

 Education